1dv031/syllabus/lectures/part_3/06_Server-Services/slides.md

 * Internet can't function properly without DNS
 * DNS Zones != Domain
 * Troubleshooting DNS can be hard because of caching
-* IP address conflicts can still accure with DHCP
+* IP address conflicts can still occur with DHCP